Working in projects

 - Data assets that you upload to the project as files.

-- Data assets from files that you copy from a catalog.
+- Data assets from files that you copy from another workspace.

 - Files that you save to the project with a tool.

-- Files for operational assets, such as notebooks.
+- Files for assets that run in tools, such as notebooks.

 - The project readme file and internal project files.